 Area of strategy Recommendation Sub recommendation Timeframe 0 to 10 0 strongly oppose 10 strongly support Do you want to provide any further feedback on this recommendation?
 This could include the best aspects, suggestions for improvement or gaps, any barriers to achieving it or the timeframes? b: Kalgoorlie Rail realignment.
 2022-2027 7 Does not relate to City of Wanneroo 67: Work with the Federal Government to plan for the long-term potential needs of a new civil aviation and general aviation airport for Perth, including the identification and preservation of sites and corridors.
 2027-2032 10 This is consistent with the State Aviation Strategy.
 However, the opportunity to thoroughly investigate the possibilities of utilising the existing Gingin airbase (RAAF) for a potential dual Civil/RAAF use seems to be always overlooked.
 This is a key opportunity for investigation since some infrastructure could be shared and there is potential State Forest that could be developed for additional transport related industry.
-Social & Affordable Housing Pages 202 to 215 68: Improve planning for social and affordable housing. a: Preparing and publishing individual housing plans for each of WA's ten regions.
+Social & Affordable Housing Pages 202 to 215 a: Preparing and publishing individual housing plans for each of WA's ten regions.
 2022-2027 8 Does not relate to City of Wanneroo b: Conducting an initial regional plan pilot.
-2022-2027 8 Does not relate to City of Wanneroo 69: Prioritise further investment in social and affordable housing.
-Assessing the level of investment required to accelerate WA's O-year Strategy on Homelessness 2020-2030 and accompanying Action Plan.
-2022-2027 8 Support initiatives to address homelessness b: Undertaking a comprehensive audit of the social housing stock's asset condition, improvements needed to extend the life of assets and alignment of stock with housing need.
+2022-2027 8 Does not relate to City of Wanneroo affordable housing.
+Action Plan.
+2022-2027 8 Support initiatives to address homelessness and alignment of stock with housing need.
 2022-2027 8 Need a better approach to asset lifespan and availability of assets c: Commissioning a review of the growth targets in the WA Housing Strategy 2020-2030, to establish an evidence-based net growth target.
 2022-2027 8 Supported d: Developing a sustained social and affordable housing investment program to respond to diverse housing circumstance, informed by regional housing plans and in line with revised targets.
-2027-2032 8 Supported 70: Enable and diversify choices in social and affordable housing. a: Reforming policy to unlock the potential of registered Community Housing Organisations and review existing Community Housing Agreements to address provisions that limit the attraction of alternative financing and funding of new projects 2022-2027 8 Supported b: Leveraging government land assets and providing financial and yield incentives to broaden private sector and institutional investment in social and affordable housing.
+2027-2032 8 Supported 70: Enable and diversify choices in social and affordable housing. a: Reforming policy to unlock the potential of registered Community Housing Organisations and review existing Community Housing Agreements to address provisions that limit the attraction of alternative financing and funding of new projects 2022-2027 8 Supported investment in social and affordable housing.
 2027-2032 8 Supported c: Accelerating the review of the Residential Tenancies Act 1987 to provide greater security of tenure for tenants.
 2022-2027 8 Supported